 Now, we are not saying that applying project management methodologies or using trendy project management tools will guarantee your success, but it will keep your team focused and competitive.

 Speaking of effective tools, staying organized and focused on an individual level is key to project’s overall success.
 So next time you run or participate in a project, suggest everyone work with an online weekly planner to keep themselves accountable every day.
+As an example, there is a free online planner and free task organizer from Bordio.

 #4 Better coordination